Estate Management Best Practices: A Guide for Nigerian Property Managers

 Technology in Estate Management

-Modern technology dramatically improves estate management efficiency and resident satisfaction.
+Modern technology dramatically improves estate management efficiency and resident satisfaction alike.

 Online resident portals: Web or mobile platforms where residents can view account statements and payment history, make service charge payments, submit maintenance requests with photos, book clubhouse and facilities, receive announcements and updates, access estate documents (bylaws, minutes), submit complaints or suggestions, and communicate with estate management.